Walter McMillian: Exoneration (March 2, 1993)

 On February 23, 1993, in his fifth appeal to the Alabama Court of Criminal Appeals, the judges ruled 5–0 to reverse McMillian's conviction and grant him a new trial.
 McMillian's attorney then filed a motion to dismiss all charges.
 The following week, on March 2, Circuit Court Judge Pamela W. Baschab ruled on the motion, dismissing all charges against McMillian.

 Chapman, who did not prosecute the original case in 1987, "joined the defense in seeking to have the charges" against McMillian dismissed.
 However, Chapman did not agree that there had been a "deliberate effort to frame Mr. McMillian."
 He claimed that McMillian's exoneration "proved the system worked."
 Stevenson disagreed, telling the court that "it was far too easy to convict this wrongly accused man for murder and send him to death row for something he didn't do and much too hard to win his freedom after proving his innocence."

 Civil lawsuit

 After returning to his family and hometown of Monroeville, McMillian filed a civil lawsuit against state and local officials, including "the three men in charge of investigating the Morrison murder – Tom Tate, the Sheriff of Monroe County; Larry Ikner, an investigator with the District Attorney's office in Monroe County; and Simon Benson, an investigator with the Alabama Bureau of Investigation", for his wrongful prosecution and conviction.
 It was appealed to the United States Supreme Court, which ruled against McMillian, holding that a county sheriff could not be sued for monetary damages.
 Subsequently, McMillian settled out of court with other officials for an undisclosed amount.
 McMillian's case served as a catalyst for Alabama's compensation statute, which was passed in 2001.

-Later life and death
+Life after

 McMillian later developed dementia, believed to have been brought on by the trauma of imprisonment.
 He died on September 11, 2013.